maxly20/maxly20/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me</h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Bachelor of Bio-Engineering & Master of Bussiness Management, currently living in Melbourne, Australia.
+- 🎓 &nbsp; Currently living in Melbourne, Australia.
 - 💼 &nbsp; 10 years of experience working in Marketing, Photography and Graphic Design.
 - 🌱 &nbsp; Discovered web development by chance and fell in love, hard.
 Now it's the only thing I aspire to do.
 - ✍️ &nbsp; Pursuing a Career in Programming and Building things for the web.